antsanchez/go-download-web/README.md

 # Go Download Web
-A simple command-line application to download an entire online website, including CSS, JSS, and other assets.
+A simple command-line application to download an entire online website, including CSS, JSS, Images, and other assets.
 Coded with Go.

 ## Project status
 There are still some to-do's, and some refactoring is needed, but the app is already functional.

+To do: add headless browser support to download JS-generated content.
+To do: resume downloads
+To do: download attachments in parallel

 ## Installation
 There is nothing special to do here, just download the code, build it as you would do with any other Go app, and you are set to go.